LGBTQ+ Boulder

 In 2019, the Boulder County Courthouse was added to the National Park Service’s National Register of Historic Places for its role in LGBTQ+ history.
 Colorado Governor Jared Polis, who is from Boulder and is the first openly gay man to serve as a state governor, celebrated the honor saying, “It’s so exciting to acknowledge Boulder County’s role in the history of the equality movement.”

-Each June, Boulder erupts in exuberant parades, a festival, drag storytimes, mixers, trivia nights, parties and more.
-Keep an eye on Out Boulder County's Pride page for the latest details.
+Each June, Boulder erupts in exuberant parades, Pride Fest, drag storytimes, mixers, trivia nights, parties and more.
+Keep an eye on Rocky Mountain Equality's Pride page for the latest details.

 The Dairy Arts Center is Boulder's performing arts hub for dance, theater, comedy, films and exhibitions.